kguzek/guzek-uk-liveseries-server/README.md

     cp whitelist{.template,}.json
     ```

     Add your UUID to the array.
 The UUID that is there by default is safe to remove.
-If you wish to opt-in to automatic torrent downloads by a central CRON job, this file is where you must add the [Administrator UUID](#automatic-unwatched-episodes-checking).
+If you wish to opt-in to automatic torrent downloads by a central CRON job, this file is where you must add the [Cron User UUID](#automatic-unwatched-episodes-checking).
 Below is what your `whitelist.json` file might look like:

     ```json
     ["55d914eb-6cfb-4ddf-bc08-443d64191cfc", "a5260d6a-7275-4d86-bcd7-fd5372827ff5"]